When I’m not developing recipes for others, writing blogs or cooking for the lovely Mr G, this is wha

 Once the mix starts to come together, use hands to bring it all together into a ball – See Tip Box

-Once the dough becomes smooth, shape into an oblong shape, wrap in cling film and pace in the fridge for 30 minutes to rest and cool. - If you can still see small bits of butter in the dough, thats ok.
+Once the dough becomes smooth, shape into an oblong shape, wrap in cling film and place in the fridge for 30 minutes to rest and cool. - If you can still see small bits of butter in the dough, thats ok.

 From the fridge